-In 2016, the contribution limit on a 457(b) plan was $18,000, and that limit remains at $18,000 in 2017.
-In the years 2018 and beyond, the deferral limit on these plans can increase in $500 increments, and will be indexed for inflation.
+In 2017, the contribution limit on a 457(b) plan was $18,000, and that limit increases to $18,500 in 2018.
+In the years 2019 and beyond, the deferral limit on these plans can increase in $500 increments, and will be indexed for inflation.
 This deferral limit applies to both governmental and non-governmental 457(b) plans.

 Note: Updated contribution limits are generally available in mid to late October.

-Finally, plan participants may also qualify for a special catch-up contribution of $17,500 in 2014 and $18,000 in 2015.
+Finally, plan participants may also qualify for a special catch-up contribution of $18,000 in 2017 and $18,500 in 2018.
 This special catch-up contribution cannot be combined with the catch-up contribution for those aged 50 and over.
 In order to qualify for this special catch-up deferral, the accountholder must have under-contributed in prior years.
 Speak with the plan's administrator to verify eligibility under this special provision.